 A guide to the Patent Box and how to qualify

-The Patent Box regime was introduced in the UK in 2013 as a tax incentive to businesses to make profits from their patents, by reducing the tax paid on those profits.
-The aim of the scheme is to promote innovation and research and development (R&D) across UK businesses, encouraging them to commercialise their patents and R&D in the UK.
+The Patent Box regime was introduced in the UK in 2013 as a tax incentive allowing companies to apply a lower rate of Corporation Tax to profits earned from their patented inventions.
+The Patent Box is designed to encourage companies to keep and commercialise intellectual property in the UK.

-How do businesses qualify for the Patent Box scheme?
+How do businesses qualify for the Patent Box?

-A company will qualify for the relief if it owns patent licences in intellectual property (IP) rights, or exclusively licences the rights to those patents, and has undertaken qualifying development on them.
+A company will qualify if it owns patent licences in intellectual property (IP) rights, or exclusively licences the rights to those patents, and has undertaken qualifying development on them.

 If your company is a member of a group, it may also qualify if it or another company in the group has undertaken qualifying development for the patent, by making a significant contribution to either the creation or development of the patented invention, or a product incorporating the patented invention.